 Firstly, it’s worth clarifying the difference between late payment penalties and interest.
 Late payment penalties or surcharges are imposed to penalise the taxpayer for paying late.
 Interest is charged to reflect the fact HMRC effectively gave interest-free credit while the tax was outstanding.
 So they are quite different and not in place of one another.

 Current late payment penalties are as follows:

 |30 days||5% of the tax outstanding at that date|

 |Six months late||An additional 5% of the tax outstanding at that date|

-But again HMRC have little sympathy for taxpayers and reasons such as cheques being completed incorrectly, failures by agents, work commitments etc will generally not be accepted as a Reasonable Excuse.
-And again, you stand more of a chance of winning your appeal if you have evidence that you tried to pay on time- and that you made attempts to pay again when you realised there was a problem with the first payment.
+But again HMRC has little sympathy for taxpayers and reasons such as cheques being completed incorrectly, failures by agents, work commitments etc will generally not be accepted as a Reasonable Excuse.
+You stand more of a chance of winning your appeal if you have evidence that you tried to pay on time - and you made attempts to pay again when you realised there was a problem with the first payment.

 If you fail to pay the full amount outstanding by the due date, HMRC will charge you interest on the amount outstanding until HMRC receive your payment.
 HMRC also pays you interest if you overpay.
 The current interest rate for late payment is 3.0% and for repayment is 0.5%.

 Even if you successfully appeal against late filing or payment penalties, any interest arising will still be payable.
 The only way this could possibly be reduced is if you paid promptly, in full or your tax bill is reduced.

 If you have been charged penalties and there are exceptional circumstances that lead you to file or pay late, you may have grounds for appeal.
 If you would like some assistance in handling the appeal, please feel free to get in touch with your local TaxAssist Accountant who would be happy to help.